goenning/goenning/_posts/2019/2019-02-10-measuring-performance-website-multiple-locations-budget.md

 ![](/public/images/2019/02/mongodb-charts.png)

 As we can see, we have collected 595 timings and the global average is 4165ms.
-The chart shows that loading `https://github.com/docker` on Asian is 2seconds slower when compared to US.
+The chart shows that loading `https://github.com/docker` on Asia is 2 seconds slower when compared to US.

 You could go one step further and actually analyze the `entries` array to find out which HTTP resources took longer to load.